fschrogl-fsdev/denarius/README.md

-# Coinmaster
+# Denarius

 A WebApp mainly designed for tracking daily expenses.
-Based on Spring Boot, Bootstrap and AngularJS.
+Based on Spring Boot, Bootstrap and VueJS.

 ## Requirements